pjlohr/WynnEpsilon/README.md

   <img width="300" height="200" src="https://wikimedia.org/api/rest_v1/media/math/render/svg/54465b7c5c77f1cc947595def797ac7a62064a74">
 </p>
 Where A<sub>p</sub> are the pth partial sums of the sequence, and ΔA<sub>p</sub> = A<sub>p+1</sub> - A<sub>p</sub>.
 This gives a method to solve for the k<sup>th</sup>-order Shank's Transformation.

-Peter Wynn introduced an efficient algorithm for computing the k<sup>th</sup> Shank's Transformation that is:
+Peter Wynn introduced an efficient algorithm for computing the k<sup>th</sup> Shank's Transformation of a partial sum and is given by the following:

 <p align="center">
   <img width="400" height="75" src="http://www.adamponting.com/wp-content/ql-cache/quicklatex.com-91b574374d16e4cc835dc61a880325a8_l3.png">